scarv/eliminate/README.md

 # eLIMInate: a Leakage-aware ISE for Masked Implementation

 [Ibex core](https://github.com/lowRISC/ibex) is served as the host core for this work.
+All the modifications to the original Ibex core (RTL files) are well-marked with `// ++ eliminate` and `// -- eliminate`, which facilitates the check by users.

 <!--- ==================================================================== --->